DokTools/csv/README.md

 ### writing data

 #### writing simplified
-writing data made simple, you just pass an array of objects and it's position in file will automatically recognized
+writing data made simple, you just pass an array of objects and the header positions in the file will be automatically recognized

 ```
 await csv.write(['name', 'url', 'price', 'date'], [